ls1intum/Artemis/docs/dev/guidelines/client-design.rst

 ==============

 We use different colors for our UI elements in both themes.
-These colors are passed into Bootstrap, so if you use default components such as buttons, cards, forms etc., they will be automagically themed correctly.
+These colors are passed into Bootstrap, so if you use default components such as buttons, cards, forms, etc., they will be automagically themed correctly.

 For your custom components and custom stylesheets, please follow this strict global rule: